Hiteshchaudhari1/Fund-raiser-application./README.md

-NOTE: as a part of a team project, I(Hitesh Chaudhari) was resposibile independantly for :
+NOTE: as a part of a team project, I(Hitesh Chaudhari) was resposibile independantly for following tasks:
 1. Designing data model for the applicaiton.
 2. Creating a data model architecture in Postgres.
 3. Creating bakend services.